Dialogue marketing: Engage

 Dialogue Marketing uses a combination of traditional and technological efforts to reach customers, invite them to connect, foster ongoing relationships and forge new ones.
 Dialogue marketers work with companies to design customized engagement plans and processes that are not only effective and efficient but sustainable and measurable.

 Depending upon a company’s customer profile, dialogue marketers may use outreach methods such as magazine ads, television commercials or radio spots with an incentive attached to invite consumers to visit a microsite or fill out a survey.

 Dialogue marketers use automated systems to gather, store and track consumer data, such as communications preferences, product and service interests, demographics, technographics and other details.
 In addition, the dialogue marketing process implements an automated nurturing program to personalize messages, send them at specific times and deliver them via a variety of means – from direct mail to email.
 The consumer’s response or lack of a response to specific messages triggers additional invitations, requests, reminders or suggestions designed with the individual in mind.
 The same nurturing system can be integrated with loyalty and referral programs as well as up-sell and cross-sell promotions that are both relevant and timely.

 Measure

-The dialogue marketing system is designed to track, measure and analyze results, nailing down the ever-elusive connection between sales and marketing by determining what’s working and what’s not.
-With this data, businesses can quickly change messaging, shift market focus and re-brand their products to continually stay valuable, relevant and connected to the right consumers – the ones who buy from them.
+The dialogue marketing system tracks, measures, and analyzes results to determine the connection between sales and marketing.
+With this data, businesses can alter messaging, shift market focus, and re-brand products to adjust to consumer buying habits.